tetratelabs/getmesh/doc/en/getistio-cli/reference/getistio_prune/_index.md

 ```
       --version string       Version of istioctl e.g. 1.7.4
-      --flavor string        Flavor of istioctl, e.g. "tetrate" or "tetratefips"
+      --flavor string        Flavor of istioctl, e.g. "tetrate" or "tetratefips" or "istio"
       --flavor-version int   Version of the flavor, e.g. 1 (default -1)
   -h, --help                 help for prune
 ```